Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 7

 generating more and more, and in these

-last series of years worse than all ?
+Tast series of years worse than all ?
 Have

-we not seen the Democratic administra-
+we not seen the Dernocratic administra-

 tion of public service the best we have

-ever had? [ Long-continued applause. ]
+ever had ? [ Long-continued applause. ]

 «No intelleigent man will believe in